Last Updated on April 1, 2021 by Nina Ahmedow

 Winterhude is another neighborhood you can get to quickly by metro from the airport or the center.
 But it’s not a touristy area at all.
 There are some very pretty canals as well as several impressive mansions.
 Personally, I consider this one of the best areas for tourists to stay in Hamburg.
 Because first of all, it has some stunning architecture.
 And secondly, it’s close to both the airport and the center.
 Not many lists will include Winterhude as one of the best neighborhoods to stay in Hamburg.
 But I think they’re making a mistake by overlooking the area.

 And if you’re vegan you must come here at least once for one of the best vegan restaurants in Hamburg, An Vegan House.
+Their food alone might make me put Winterhude at the top of my list of where to stay in Hamburg.

 The Most Central Area